Skip to main contentSkip to main content

 To access material, start machines and answer questions login.

-You can either use the browser-based terminal (which appears when you deploy the machine), or you can connect to TryHackMe's network (via OpenVPN) and SSH in directly.
+You can either use the browser-based terminal (which appears when you deploy the machine), or you can connect to TryHackMe's network (via OpenVPN) and in directly.
 If you've not done this before, first complete the OpenVPN room and learn how to connect.

 Answer the questions below